Navillus-BV/navillus-dev/src/data/pages/blog/2021-05-17-json-ld-in-sveltekit.md

 }
 ```

-`schema-dts` defines types for all of the different schema objects, see below for a more detailed example with an `Organization` obejct.
+`schema-dts` defines types for all of the different schema objects, see below for a more detailed example with an `Organization` object.
 This is a huge win, it's easy to accidentally structure the JSON wrong or have a typo in one of the property names.
 Setting it up to use TypeScript definitions we can make sure that our JSON objects are validated at build.

 ### Defining our Schema.org objects